pierrejay/ch32-tapioca/README.md

 | `app/test/` | the shared Node/C++ host test suite + codec sources of truth |
 | `scripts/` | offline Python decoders (CLI/CI) + throughput probe + `diag_monitor` |
 | `docs/` | detailed notes and screenshots used by the README |

-## Status & next

-**Done:** lossless capture of both clocked and clockless buses, validated end-to-end on real MDIO, CAN and DMX traffic; a runtime mode switch; a single binary wire protocol; a browser dashboard that decodes it live; offline Python decoders for captured files; and a separate Clause-22 MDIO master firmware with MMD indirect access and a `phytool`-style CLI.

-**Next:**

-- Add native Clause-45 MDIO frames behind the existing `phy:mmd/reg` syntax
-- More protocols (DMX driver, LIN sniffer, RS485 autodiscovery, DALI...)